hydrogen18/fairywren/README.rst

 Each instance is ran behind a HTTPS server(lighttpd in my case) which proxies requests to them.

+IPC
+---

+In order to display the seeders and leechers count on each torrent, the web interface needs to get those counts from the tracker.
+This is done by having the tracker listen on a ZeroMQ PubSub connection.
+The web interface connects to this as a subscriber.
+Each time the peer count changes on a torrent, the tracker publishes an update to the web interface.
+The web interface maintains a list of counts in memory in order to serve them with each request for torrent listings.

 SQL
 ----
-The PostgreSQL server is used by both instances.
-The tracker uses it to authorize specific torrents and users.
+The PostgreSQL server is used by both server instances.

+The tracker uses the database to authorize specific torrents and users.
+There is no writing to the database by the tracker.
 Peers are stored only in memory.
+At first this seems silly, but given that there is rarely a reason to restart the tracker it works well.
+If the tracker is restarted, it only takes until all peers have announce'd to rebuild the complete list of peers.
+If someone comes up with a use case where the tracker is consuming too much memory, the intent will be to move the peer lists into a Redis instance.

 The web server uses it to allow users to login and upload new torrents.
+Torrents themselves are not completely stored in the database, just the info hash and some other information is stored in the torrents table.
+The actual uploaded BitTorrent files are pickled and stored in the gdbm databse.
+Any extended information for a torrent is stored at a separate key in the same database.
+For now this is an appropriate solution.
+If scalability becomes an issue, I will move to implementing a LRU type cache in the application.

 The tables needed are specified in fairywren.sql.
 The roles needed are in roles.sql.
 The permissions for the roles are granted in permissions.sql.